 There are many preschool choices here in Loudoun County!
 Loudoun County Parks & Recs has their own state funded preschool program for children who are potty trained, starting at 2.5, as well as STEP and Head Start programs for children ages 3 and 4.

 Private preschools here in Ashburn are a great option because they can offer parents a variety of choices, including Montessori-style learning like we do here at Center Stage Academy.

 Montessori preschool is often the best choice for younger children 2-4 years old because it is based on hands-on learning and play.
 At Center Stage’s Montessori classroom, children use creativity in their learning and focus on age-appropriate activities to guide the learning process.

 Center Stage Preschool is located in Ashburn Farm off of Ashburn Farm Pkwy and Claiborne Pkwy.
-We serve preschool families in in Loudoun County all the way to Lansdown, including 20147, 20148 and all of the neighborhoods in between!
+We serve preschool families in Loudoun County all the way to Lansdown, including 20147, 20148, and all of the neighborhoods in between!